machanism-org/machai/ghostwriter/src/site/markdown/act.md

 act definitions.

-**When to use it:** Use this act when you need guidance about available acts, act structure, inheritance, or act usage.
+**When to use it:** Use this act when you need guidance about available acts, act structure, inheritance, prompts, or act usage.

-**Notable behavior:** It runs in interactive mode, keeps scanning local to the current directory, and is designed as a user-facing help assistant.
+**Notable behavior:** It runs in interactive mode, stays focused on the current directory, and is designed as a user-facing support act.

 ### `sonar-fix`